Lie groups of controlled characters of combinatorial Hopf algebras: Regularity of controlled character groups

-Our aim is now to find an upper bound for $h_n$ which grows at most exponentially in $n$.
-Since all growth families grow at least exponentially, such a bound will be sufficient for our purposes.

-To this end, choose $a,b>0$ such that \eqref{eq: linear:est} is satisfied.
+Our aim is to find an upper bound for $h_n$ growing at most exponentially in $n$ (and thus slower then any growth family).
+Choose $a,b>0$ such that \eqref{eq: linear:est} is satisfied.
 Recall that $\gamma' = \gamma \star \eta \in \Hom (\Hopf, B)$ by \eqref{eq: LTR}.
 Hence we can integrate this formula and use the properties of (infinitesimal) characters to obtain the following estimate for $n\in \N$:

-Note that we have used that we are working in a right-handed Hopf algebra to ensure that there are no higher powers of $h_n$ in the formulae.
-We can now use the above estimate together with the Gronwall inequality (Lemma \ref{lem_gronwall}) to obtain
+Working in a right-handed Hopf algebra ensured that there are no higher powers of $h_n$ in the formulae.
+By the Gronwall inequality (Lemma \ref{lem_gronwall}) this leads to

 By $(2a+2b)$ times applying \ref{axiom_H_Infinity} we obtain a $k_2>k$ such that

 For a given $t\in[0,1]$ and $\tau\in \Sigma$ we deduce